sohamsraut/DubHacks2023-SPOT/README.md

 # SPOT: Cloud Cost Optimizer
 The only spot for all your cloud needs.
-## Topic: ML Modeling: COVID-19 Hospital Capabilities
+## View the repo here: https://github.com/rituraj8503

 Group project by:
 - Rituraj Sohoni: https://github.com/rituraj8503